 The ALEKS assessment will take approximately two hours to complete.
 Once you begin the assessment you may pause and resume the assessment at any time and you have a full week to work on it.

 The ALEKS assessment is structured as an open-answer test and is individualized for each student.

 You may go to ALEKS Technical Support if you have problems.

-If you need disability accommodations, please contact Marshall Smith (303-492-9031 or email@example.com) and we will assist you in making appropriate arrangements.
+If you need disability accommodations or have any other questions, please contact Marshall Smith (303-492-9031) or firstname.lastname@example.org) and we will assist you in making appropriate arrangements.